DHRUVvkdv/RAG-Chatbot-Backend/README.md

 Testing:
 ask a llm, model and compare.

+Next Phase:

+- have the top k, model be determined by user or stored in a different file?

 Later Phase:
 Assign Query Id as a human redable query ID. (three words) WebSocket (very alter)